jrosen48/utk-homepage/content/post/2019-11-17-it-was-a-job-posting-on-a-mailing-list-not-a-blog-post-on-the-narst-blog-a-response-to-mintzes.md

 should apologize for doing so; I think that would be the responsible thing to do as a member of the NARST organization - and as an adult who can surely recognize when one has clearly missed the mark.

+*addendum*

+I want to mention that others will critique Mintzes stronger on the substance of Mintzes' initial post and responses.
+I think they should.
+This - the fact that Hazari share a job post, and not, in any way, shape, or form, a blog post on the NARST blog - was the thing that stuck out to me as what was wrong about the process.
+I don't think, though, that what Minztes said did not also warrant push back, it's just that I chose to focus on the process as the simplest issue.

+Other issues - like why Mintzes thinks "mobilizing thousands of high school physics teachers around the country to support and inspire young women in physics" is abrasive - are more important.